 Many business owners often get carried away when designing their catalogue and try to incorporate too many messages into the copy.
 With a forcible call to action and incredibly lengthy product descriptions, these catalogues quickly go from a simple way to showcase products to a convoluted sales pitch.

-Pro tip: If you feel like your customers need more information, it can go into your website.
+Pro design tip: If you feel like your customers need more information, it can go into your website.
 Websites can be updated and changed more frequently too.
 This means you won’t need to redesign your entire catalogue due to a change in supplier, ingredients or product information.

 🧐 Think of the order process